Julian Bond: Georgia General Assembly

 Bond was elected in 1974 for the first of six terms in the Georgia Senate, where he served from 1975 to 1987.
+He was a member of the Democratic Socialist Organizing Committee and its successor, the Democratic Socialists of America.

 During the 1968 presidential election, Bond led an alternate delegation from Georgia to the Democratic National Convention in Chicago.
 There he was the first African American to have his name entered into nomination as a major-party candidate for Vice President of the United States.
 The 28-year-old Bond quickly declined, citing the constitutional requirement that one must be at least 35 years of age to serve in that office.

 Bond ran for the United States House of Representatives from Georgia's 5th congressional district (encompassing Atlanta) in 1986.
 He lost the Democratic nomination in a primary runoff to rival civil rights leader John Lewis in a bitter contest.
-During it Bond was accused of using cocaine and other drugs.
-During the campaign, Lewis challenged Bond to take a drug test (Lewis had said he took one and passed).
+During the campaign, Bond was accused of using cocaine and other drugs.
+Lewis challenged Bond to take a drug test; Lewis had said he took one and passed.
 Bond refused, saying the drug test was akin to McCarthyism and trivialized the issue of drugs.

-While Bond had raised twice as much money as Lewis and had a larger national reputation, Lewis cast himself as the man on the front lines of the Civil Rights Movement and ran up large margins over Bond among white liberals in Atlanta.
+While Bond had raised twice as much money as Lewis and had a larger national reputation, Lewis cast himself as the man on the front lines of the Civil Rights Movement and ran up large margins over Bond among white voters in Atlanta.
 As the district had a very large Democratic majority, winning the Democratic primary meant that Lewis was almost certain to win the general election.
 After he did so, he served in Congress for 30 years until his death on July 17, 2020.

 Still dogged by allegations of drug use, Bond resigned from the Georgia Senate the following year.
 Bond's estranged wife, Alice, who had publicly accused him of using cocaine, later retracted her statements.

 After leaving politics, Bond taught at several universities in major cities in the North and South, including American University, Drexel, and Harvard.

 Bond taught the history of the civil rights movement at the University of Virginia from 1990 to 2012.
 While there he shared his experiences of the movement with thousands of students through stories, newsreels, music, and film.
 Bond was on the Board of Selectors of Jefferson Awards for Public Service.

-In activism

-Bond became the first president of the Southern Poverty Law Center in 1971.
-He served until 1979, remaining a board member and president emeritus for the rest of his life.